BristolPound/elementor/README.md

 1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Pages > Add New
-4. Press the 'Edit with Elementor' button.
+4. Press the 'Edit with Wroter' button.
 5. Now you can drag and drop widgets from the left panel onto the content area, as well as add new sections and columns that make up the page structure.

-For documentation and tutorials go to [docs.elementor.com](https://docs.elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).
+For documentation and tutorials go to [docs.wroter.com](https://docs.wroter.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ## Frequently Asked Questions ##

-**With Elementor, do I still need a theme?**
+**With Wroter, do I still need a theme?**

 Yes.
-Think of it like this: a theme is like the frame of the picture, and Elementor is the tool to paint the picture inside the frame.
+Think of it like this: a theme is like the frame of the picture, and Wroter is the tool to paint the picture inside the frame.
 You still need a theme to design a nice header and footer.

-**Is Elementor compatible with Posts and Custom Post Types?**
+**Is Wroter compatible with Posts and Custom Post Types?**

 It sure is!
-You can set which post types will enable Elementor in the settings page.
+You can set which post types will enable Wroter in the settings page.

-**Can I use other plugin widgets inside Elementor?**
+**Can I use other plugin widgets inside Wroter?**

 Sure can!
-Plugin widgets that appear in the WordPress widgets menu will also appear inside Elementor automatically.
+Plugin widgets that appear in the WordPress widgets menu will also appear inside Wroter automatically.
 Just drag and drop them onto the page.

-**Do I need to know how to code to use Elementor?**
+**Do I need to know how to code to use Wroter?**

 Absolutely not!
-Elementor is a live frontend page builder, that lets you reach a high end design with no need to write even a line of code or CSS.
+Wroter is a live frontend page builder, that lets you reach a high end design with no need to write even a line of code or CSS.

-**Will Elementor work with RTL or other languages?**
+**Will Wroter work with RTL or other languages?**

 Yeah!
-Elementor enables to seamlessly build RTL pages as well as other translated pages in any language.
-You can read more about translation and localization here: https://go.elementor.com/translate/
+Wroter enables to seamlessly build RTL pages as well as other translated pages in any language.
+You can read more about translation and localization here: https://go.wroter.com/translate/

-**My site is working with WordPress 2.6, will Elementor work for me?**
+**My site is working with WordPress 2.6, will Wroter work for me?**

-No. Elementor supports WordPress 4.4 or greater, and is compatible with PHP 5.4 or greater.
+No. Wroter supports WordPress 4.4 or greater, and is compatible with PHP 5.4 or greater.
 We recommend your host supports PHP version 5.6 or greater and MySQL version 5.6 or greater.

 ## Screenshots ##